Lone(ly) Arts Club is a monthly online meet up for artists and practitioners looking to connect.

 Now, as we emerge, having listened to the amazing feedback we plan to continue this with more of the same, and tapping into learning and sharing around how to develop socially engaged work in a post-pandemic landscape.

-Meeting online on the last Friday of every month, we will respond to current issues for artists and practitioners and link into In-Situ’s programme stands, methodology and our ways of working between artists and communities.
+Meeting online on the first Friday of every month, we will respond to current issues for artists and practitioners and link into In-Situ’s ways of working between artists and communities.
 It is a social space for artists and practitioners who are living, working or have roots in East Lancashire, and also welcoming those from further afield.

 The sessions will run with a combination of In-Situ, guest and peer-led conversations that develop a sense of community and an opening up of possible pathways.
 We hope to break down barriers to involvement in our programmes, commissions and being an artist, encourage confidence and create access points for people to work with us.
 We’ll be looking out to connect artists with similar practices, and to encourage sharing skills and learning within the group.